KushagraSinha2002/Resourceium/CONTRIBUTING.md

 ## Deployment instructions

-The project has a separate frontend and backend and are deployed separately.
-Both the backend and frontend are deployed as two separate apps on Heroku.
+The project has a separate frontend, backend and storage servers and are deployed separately.
+Both the backend and frontend are deployed as two separate apps on Heroku while the third server (django app) is deployed to Pythonanywhere.
 Since this is a monorepo, they need to be pushed to their remotes using the subtree strategy since Heroku does not support deployment from monorepos.

 **NOTE**: You will need to change the remote URLs since only our team (BitLegion) has push permissions to these remotes.

-### For the frontend
+### For the frontend server

 ```bash
 # add the frontend remote